sergiosolorzano/financial-asset-gap-risk-nn-prediction/README.md

 ## Analysis of Financial Asset Gap Risk Using Neural Networks and Machine Learning Techniques

 ## Description
-The inspiration from this project stems from a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.
+The inspiration for this project and interest to continue learning stems from a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.

 I experiment in this project using different neural network approaches to estimate gap risk on the price of financial assets, and each approach is held in a subdirectory in this repo.
 The projects in this repo may slightly deviate from this objective as I explore and research associated predictions that help me build towards the end goal.

-I am continuously developing this, and it remains a work in progress.
+This project is work in progress.

 ## Project Directory Structure:
 ### CNN-bayesian-share-price-prediction: Convolutional Neural Network to predict next day share price from a stock price time series, with Bayesian hyperparameter optimization